 The two main themes throughout the course are vector geometry and linear transformations.
 Topics from vector geometry include vector arithmetic, dot product, cross product, and representations of lines and planes in three-space.
 Linear transformations covered include rotations, reflections, shears and projections.
 Students study the matrix representations of linear transformations along with their derivations.
 The curriculum also presents affine geometry and affine transformations along with connections to computer graphics.
 This course also includes a review of relevant algebra and trigonometry concepts.

-This course is a continuation of High-Level Programming I (CS120).
-It introduces the C++ language with particular emphasis on its object-oriented features.
-Topics covered include stylistic and usage differences between C and C++, namespaces, function and operator overloading, classes, inheritance, class and function templates, STL lists, and vectors.
-Concurrent enrolment in CS170L is required.
+This course introduces the C++ language with particular emphasis on its object-oriented features.
+Topics include stylistic and usage differences between C and C++, namespaces, function and operator overloading, classes, inheritance, templates, and fundamental STL components.

 CS230 presents game implementation techniques and engine architecture.
 Students investigate foundational concepts of game architecture, such as game-system component separation and game flow, while learning about essential elements such as the game state manager, input/output handler, and frame rate controller.
 CS230 introduces Windows programming, state machines, and collision detection algorithms, which students will integrate into their own remakes of classic games.
 As part of their implementation, students create and expand their own collision, vector, and matrix libraries, enabling them to incorporate basic physics engines.
 Students survey concepts in space partitioning, particle systems, map editors, and other elements as a bridge to more advanced concepts in implementation techniques and engine architecture.